TonnyL/Awesome_APIs/README.md

 ### Contact Me
 marktonymengyi#gmail.com

-If you have any questions, ideas or suggestion, please email me and I will reply as soon as possible.
+If you have any questions, ideas or suggestions, please email me and I will reply as soon as possible.

 ### Donate
 If you think, I deserve to get paid for my work, you can leave me a little money here by scanning the QR code through Wechat or Alipay.